megazear7/ziro-app/README.md

 # Ziro App

-An ultra opinionated web app development framework built on top of Netlify, Lambdas, LitElement, ZiroComponents, and ZiroState, and Rollup.
+A web app development framework built on top of Netlify, Lambdas, LitElement, ZiroComponents, and ZiroState, and Rollup.
 It makes heavy use of web components, ES modules, and other browser native APIs including service worker and web manifest.

-Checkout an example at [ziro-app-example.alexlockhart.me](https://ziro-app-example.alexlockhart.me)
+Checkout an documentation at [ziro-app.alexlockhart.me](https://ziro-app.alexlockhart.me) and the the example at [ziro-app-example.alexlockhart.me](https://ziro-app-example.alexlockhart.me).

 ## Local development